prakhardubey2002/RustPractise/README.md

 ###### Boolean

-boolean can be declared using Bool after declaration of variable with semi-colon in between
+Boolean can be declared using Bool after declaration of variable with semi-colon in between

 ```Rust
 fn main() {